Angel G. Luévano

 Ángel Godinez Luévano (/luˈeɪvənoʊ/; born October 1, 1949) is an American labor leader and activist who was the principal litigant in the class action suit Luévano v.
 Campbell.
 He is also a graduate of the Hastings College of the Law.

+Background

-Luévano, who is of Mexican-American ethnicity, went on to work as a career civil servant with OFCCP, serving as the Deputy Director of the DPO in its national office.
-After serving 3 terms as State Director for California of LULAC, He now serves as National Vice President for the Far-West Region of LULAC.
+Luévano, who is of Mexican-American ethnicity, went on to work as a career civil servant with OFCCP.
+He eventually served as the deputy director of the Division of Program Operations in its national office.
+After serving three terms as State Director for California of LULAC, He also served as National Vice President for the Far-West Region of LULAC.